thedevsbuddy/flutter_ignitr/README.md

 ## Theme Builder

-ThemeBuilder is a helper Widget created to easily manage light and dark theme for your application.
+ThemeBuilder is a helper widget designed to simplify managing light and dark themes in your application.

-If you want to provide theming feature on your application you can select this project with ThemeBuilder so it will come with the necessary code to manage light and dark theme.
+If you want to add theming functionality to your app, this project includes ThemeBuilder, providing all the necessary code to seamlessly handle light and dark theme management.